davidsneighbour/kollitsch.dev/content/blog/2023/fixing-package-dependency-issues-on-ubuntu-with-apt/index.md

 $[patrick@main]~❯
 ```

-So, if you ever encounter any unconfigured dependencies while installing a program on Ubuntu, just remember to run `sudo apt install -f`, and you'll be good to go.
+Long story short: if you ever encounter any unconfigured dependencies while installing a program on Ubuntu, just remember to run `sudo apt install -f`, and you'll be good to go.